Industry Leading Technology

 The History of Sundyne

-By 1933, the Sundstrand Machine Tool Company sold its first oil burner pump and finalized the development of a wide range of hydraulic pumps, motors and valves, which shaped the future direction of the company.
-In 1946, they developed a new variable displacement hydraulic transmission for use in aviation applications – which at that time was called a constant speed drive (CSD).
-Once installed into a B-36 airplane, it signaled the start of Sundstrand’s rise to prominence as a manufacturer of components for use in the manufacture of both commercial and military aircraft engines.
+While the Sundyne brand traces its roots back to 1957 and the aerospace industry, the story actually begins in 1905.
+The Rockford Milling Machine Company became the Sundstrand Machine Tool Company in 1926, producing oil burner pumps, hydraulic pumps, motors and valves.
+By the 1940’s, the company developed a new variable displacement hydraulic transmission for use in aviation applications – signaling the start of Sundstrand’s rise to prominence as a manufacturer of components for commercial and military aircraft engines.

 When Sundstrand Denver was established in 1955, it became a strategic suppler of constant speed drives to the defense industry.
 During the 1960s, the company expanded its business to commercial markets.
 Earlier work on naval contracts revealed innovative research for the design of a lightweight and superior efficient pump that was used during World War II.
 The pump design solved a critical issue that plagued early jet engines.
 This research

 led to the first water injection pump for commercial jet aircraft, opening new doors for Sundstrand, as the technology was sold to Boeing for use in the 707.